 It's a popular belief that after a user research, specific details on how the product should look like will be revealed.
 People conduct user research with the expectation that its findings will immediately tell designers what needs to be done for an efficient design.

 However, while user research provides valuable information for product design, it does not immediately generate detailed and specific design solutions.
 Findings on user research can contribute to an innovation but they do not directly produce one.
-It may require additional effort from iterative design cycles.
+It may require additional effort from iterative software development cycles.

 MYTH #2.
 USER RESEARCH ADD EXTRA COSTS TO THE PROJECT